elotl/nodeless-hpa-tutorial/README.md

 *Please note that we did not have to setup/configure/monitor/manage Cluster Autoscaler because we are running in Nodeless mode!
 Yay!*

-As `resource-consumer` to consume 600 millicores will be consumed for 300 seconds.
+Ask `resource-consumer` to consume 600 millicores for 300 seconds.

 ```
 curl --data "millicores=600&durationSec=300" $RESOURCE_CONSUMER_ADDRESS/ConsumeCPU